OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 Function names and function IDs share some common requirements:

-- Function ids may only use characters A to Z, 0 - 9, underscore, and period.
+- Function ids may only use characters A to Z, numbers zero through nine, underscores, and periods.

 - Function names may use any Unicode alphanumeric character, underscore, and period.